Margaritas in the Spanish Civil War: Spanish Civil War (1936–1939)

 During the Civil War, Margaritas operated their own postal service, providing daily mail to troops on the front lines near Somosierra and Guipúzcoa.
 Their postal service expanded as the front expanded during the war.
 They would sometimes use their postal service vehicles to follow requetés to the front, often returning with bodies of their fellow Carlists after delivering the mail.
 Before the end of the war, they would deliver 216,000 parcels to the front.
 Beyond mail, their postal service also provided militiamen with rosaries, crucifixes and Catholic medallions.
 Their final budget for the latter was 21,600 pesetas.

 Margaritas also supported the war efforts by working as seamstresses and launderers.
-They would often sew their slogan, "Detente bala" and burgundy crosses into uniforms they made for requetés.
+They would often sew their slogan, Detente bala ("bullet, stop!") and burgundy crosses into uniforms they made for requetés.
 They would retrieve dirty clothes and uniforms from the front, mend them, launder them, disinfect them, and then return them within a week.
 They would return 116,000 bags of laundry to troops on the front by the end of the war.

 Margaritas served an important communications role for requetés, their families and towns they were from.
 They would provide updates on conditions of injured requetés to their family members and mayors of their towns.
 They would collect personal items from dead requetés on the front, deliver them to their family, and stay to provide comfort to the family of the dead.

 While incidents of Nationalist women being armed on the front were rare, Margarita Agustina Simón Sanz is one example of a woman who did.
 Caught up in the Republican assault on Belchite on 3 August 1937, she fought the Republican soldiers surrounding her, returning fire with a pistol she acquired.
 She was captured by government forces, and subsequently executed alongside the requetés she was with.
 Her story would subsequently be immortalized in a play based on her life performed in Pamplona on 8 November 1938 as part of Margarita fundraising efforts.

 Teaching was another task some Margaritas took up during the war, working alongside priests to teach illiterate soldiers on front how to read.
 Literacy classes were more beneficial in rural areas than urban, because literacy rates were much lower there.
 Many soldiers from these areas did not know how to write, and could not read or sign loan documents without using a thumbprint as a signature replacement.
 This was particularly the case in Ciudad Real.
 Margaritas often enjoyed these experiences.
 The impact of their teaching had the added goal of bringing Catholicism to parts of the country where it was much less practiced, including Asturias, Andalusia and the Canary Islands.